 19 Jul Being Well Podcast: Polyvagal Theory with Stephen Porges

-Dr. Stephen Porges, a legend in his field, joins Rick and Forrest to explore his Polyvagal Theory, which explains how we can use the systems of the body to completely change our relationship with stress.
+Explore Polyvagal Theory with Stephen Porges — a legend in his field — in this episode of the Being Well Podcast.
+Join Dr. Porges, Rick and Forrest to learn how we can use the systems of the body to completely change our relationship with stress.

 About Our Guest: Dr. Stephen Porges is a Distinguished University Scientist at Indiana University and Professor of Psychiatry at the University of North Carolina.
 In 1994 he proposed the Polyvagal Theory, a theory that links the evolution of the nervous system to social behavior and emphasizes the importance of physiological states in our psychological experiences.

 Safe and Sound: Dr. Porges’ Safe and Sound Protocol is a five-hour auditory intervention designed to reduce stress and auditory sensitivity while enhancing social engagement and resilience.
-It’s based on the Polyvagal Theory, and is a research-based therapy that’s shown some remarkable results.
+It’s based on the Polyvagal Theory with Stephen Porges, and is a research-based therapy that’s shown some remarkable results.
 Check it out through the link.

 Support the Podcast: We’re now on Patreon!
 If you’d like to support the podcast, follow this link.